-ShakeAlert® (www.ShakeAlert.org) is the U.S. Geological Survey (USGS) managed Earthquake Early Warning System for the West Coast of the United States.
+The ShakeAlert®(www.ShakeAlert.org) Earthquake Early Warning System for the West Coast of the United States is managed by the U.S. Geological Survey (USGS).
 This animation demonstrates how the ShakeAlert System works starting with the detection of ground motion and moving data to a processing center where it is analyzed.
 If an earthquake fits a certain profile, a data package called a ShakeAlert Message is issued by the USGS and is made available to distribution partners who develop and deliver alerts that could prompt people to take a protective action such as Drop, Cover, and Hold On or trigger an automated action such as open a fire house door.
 Made in collaboration with the USGS and ShakeAlert partners in Washington, Oregon, and California.

 CLOSED CAPTIONING: A .srt file is included with the download.
 Use an appropriate media player to utilize captioning.

 NOTE that the excerpts in the links below right are now in a higher-resolution format.

 We use exaggerated motion of a building (seismic station) to show how the ground moves during an earthquake, and why it is important to measure seismic waves using 3 components: vertical, N-S, and E-W. Before showing an actual distant earthquake, we break down the three axes of movement to clarify the 3 seismograms.